 Now that you know the kind of coach you are looking for, it’s time to do some internet searching.
 Google can pull up tons of results to get you started.
 The International Coach Federation website has an online coach directory available.
 Instagram, Facebook and Twitter can also be great tools for compiling a list of coaches.

 Once you have a list, take some time to get to know them through their website and social media accounts.
-You can learn a lot about the coach and the types of clients they work with.
+You can learn a lot about the life coach and the types of clients they work with.
 You can also learn about their processes, training and their overall vibe.
+One of the biggest must-haves in a life coach is to make sure they have life coach certification.
+This certification guarantees that your coach has been trained and mentored.
 Reading blog and Instagram posts can give you great insight into how they would coach you.

 Most coaches offer a consultation or free session for potential clients.
 Take advantage of these offerings from all of the coaches still on your list before committing to a long-term coaching relationship.
 These sessions can give you a chance to ask questions about their background, methodology and processes.
 You can also get a firsthand glimpse into their communication style- one of the most critical requirements of a successful coaching relationship.